UlricVilleneuve/UlricVilleneuve.github.io/topics/suid.md

 vim: 'sudo vim' then ':!bash'

 xxd: Allows to read files and write to files.
-Can be used to read shadow, to try to crack user pass or to add an entry to passwd file to create a new root user
+Can be used to read /etc/shadow, to try to crack user pass or to add an entry to /etc/passwd file to create a new root user